 Why aren’t you keeping the shortened exam and continuing to expedite scores?

 We are basing these plans on the best information available to us at this time.
-If circumstances change, we will adjust as necessary.
+If circumstances change, we have built in the flexibility to respond.

 Will the AAMC offer remote online proctored administrations?